 “I did see! ’Tis very good, Jamie.”
 She bent and hugged him to her, whispering, “That butterfly owes ye its life,” then released him as he squirmed away.

 She lifted a hand to her pounding chest as he turned to watch the creature he’d helped, certain he knew exactly which one it was.
 Her heart was fit to burst from her, whether in shock or delight, she couldn’t yet decide.
 Likely both.
-She would have much to do to teach her son as she’d been taught to bear the burden of her talent, but even more, to keep him safe in a world that distrusted her talent.
-Some even called her a witch, though not among the Lathan clan or their allies.
+She would have much to do to teach her son as she’d been taught to bear the burden of healing as she did, but even more, to keep him safe in a world that distrusted anyone with her talent.
+Some might call her a witch, though none among the Lathan clan or their allies would do so.
 What would strangers think of a lad who could do the same?

 “Come along, now. ’Tis time for supper.
 And I wish to speak to yer da.”